Ameek94/BOBE/README.md

 # JaxBO

-JaxBO is a package for performing Bayesian model comparison by computing the Bayesian Evidence using Bayesian Optimization for expensive likelihood functions, developed for applications to cosmology.
-It uses a Gaussian process surrogate for the expensive likelihood function and iteratively builds this surrogate using Bayesian Optimization.
+JaxBO is a package for performing Bayesian model comparison for expensive likelihood functions, developed for applications to cosmology.
+It computes the Bayesian Evidence using Bayesian Optimization to train Gaussian process surrogate for the expensive likelihood function and runs nested sampling/MCMC on the surrogate instead of the underlying expensive likelihood.
 Acquisition functions such as EI, LogEI and integrated posterior variance as currently supported.
 To install run

 ``python -m pip install .``